8483/finance/topics/valuation.md

 This is based on our individual perspectives dependent on:

--   investment goals
+-   Investment goals
--   time horizon
+-   Time horizon
--   available capital
+-   Available capital
--   risk tolerance
+-   Risk tolerance

 If you don't know your required rate of return, we can use a **general (default)** one, based on the **Weighted Average Cost of Capital (WACC)**.